huggingface/datasets/docs/source/stream.rst

    >>> print(next(iter(dataset)))
    {'text': 'Mtendere Village was inspired by the vision of Chief Napoleon Dzombe, which he shared with John Blanchard during his first visit to Malawi.
 Chief Napoleon conveyed the desperate need for a program to intervene and care for the orphans and vulnerable children (OVC) in Malawi, and John committed to help...

-Loading a dataset in streaming mode creates a unique instance of the classic :class:`datasets.Dataset` object, known as an :class:`datasets.IterableDataset`.
-This special type of dataset has it's own set of processing methods shown below.
+Loading a dataset in streaming mode creates a new dataset type instance (instead of the classic :class:`datasets.Dataset` object), known as an :class:`datasets.IterableDataset`.
+This special type of dataset has its own set of processing methods shown below.

 .. tip::

     An :class:`datasets.IterableDataset` is useful for iterative jobs like training a model.
-You shouldn't use an :class:`datasets.IterableDataset` for jobs that require random access to examples because you have to iterate over it using a for loop.
-Getting the last example in a dataset would require you to iterate over all the previous examples.
+You shouldn't use a :class:`datasets.IterableDataset` for jobs that require random access to examples because you have to iterate all over it using a for loop.
+Getting the last example in an iterable dataset would require you to iterate over all the previous examples.

 ``Shuffle``
 ^^^^^^^^^^^

-Like a regular :class:`datasets.Dataset` object, you can also shuffle an :class:`datasets.IterableDataset` with :func:`datasets.IterableDataset.shuffle`.
+Like a regular :class:`datasets.Dataset` object, you can also shuffle a :class:`datasets.IterableDataset` with :func:`datasets.IterableDataset.shuffle`.

 The ``buffer_size`` argument controls the size of the buffer to randomly sample examples from.
 Let's say your dataset has one million examples, and you set the ``buffer_size`` to ten thousand. :func:`datasets.IterableDataset.shuffle` will randomly select examples from the first ten thousand examples in the buffer.
-Selected examples in the buffer are replaced by new examples.
+Selected examples in the buffer are replaced with new examples.

 .. code-block::